 Co-Presented with L’Alliance New York as a part of Crossing The Line Festival

-On March 8, 2014, Malaysia Airlines Flight MH370 vanished mid-flight — an event that remains one of aviation’s greatest mysteries.
+On March 8, 2014, Malaysia Airlines Flight MH370 vanished mid-flight—an event that remains one of aviation’s greatest mysteries.
 In All right.
-Good night.
-(2021), acclaimed director Helgard Haug interweaves this unfathomable disappearance with a deeply personal story: her father’s slow fading into dementia.
-Through documentary storytelling and an evocative live score by Barbara Morgenstern and the Zafraan Ensemble, the production transforms loss into an immersive theatrical experience.
-How do we make the missing tangible?
-What remains when presence disappears?
-This haunting and powerful performance, featuring five musicians and two performers, invites us to confront the unknown.
+Good night., Haug interweaves this unfathomable disappearance with a deeply personal story: her father’s slow fading into dementia.
+Through documentary storytelling, and a live score by Barbara Morgenstern and the Zafraan Ensemble, the production transports audiences to a realm unreachable by research, transforming loss into an evocative theatrical experience.

 ABOUT THE ARTIST

 Helgard Haug, Stefan Kaegi and Daniel Wetzel founded the theatre-label Rimini Protokoll in 2000 and have since worked in different constellations under this name.
 Work by work they have expanded the means of the theatre to create new perspectives on reality.
 Rimini Protokoll often develop their stage-works, interventions, performative installations and audio plays together with experts who have gained their knowledge and skills beyond the theatre.
 Furthermore, they like to transpose rooms or social structures into theatrical formats.
-Many of their works feature interactivity and a playful use of technology. rimini-protokoll.de
+Many of their works feature interactivity and a playful use of technology.

 Barbara Morgenstern is an electronic musician, composer, producer and choir director.
-In 1998, she began a serious of releases on Berlin label Monika Enterprise, and her most recent album came out in 2018 via Staatsakt.
+In 1998, she began a series of releases on Berlin label Monika Enterprise, and her most recent album came out in 2018 via Staatsakt.
 Since 2007, she has been directing the Chor der Kulturen der Welt at Berlin’s HKW (House of World Cultures), for which she also composes, arranges and selects the program.
 She has been working with Rimini Protokoll consistently since 2012.

-in 2009 and consisting of ten permanent members from Spain, France, New Zealand, Australia and Germany, the group preforms violin, viola, cello, bass, flute, clarinet, saxophone, harp, piano and percussion.
+Zafraan Ensemble represent music that reflects today’s life, today’s society, today’s reality in all possible facets.
+Through interaction with other art forms, Zafraan observes, explores and processes all that surrounds us: people, events, nature and technology, with all the accompanying normalities and absurdities, Formed in Berlin in 2009 and consisting of ten permanent members from Spain, France, New Zealand, Australia and Germany, the group performs violin, viola, cello, bass, flute, clarinet, saxophone, harp, piano and percussion.

 L’Alliance New York is an independent, not-for-profit organization committed to providing its audience and students with engaging French language classes and audacious multi-disciplinary programming that celebrates the diversity of francophone cultures and creativity around the world.
 A welcoming and inclusive community for all ages and all backgrounds, L’Alliance New York is a place where people can meet, learn, and explore the richness of our heritages and share discoveries.
 L’Alliance New York strives to amplify voices and build bridges from the entire francophone world to New York and beyond.”